copper-leaf/ballast/ballast-queue-exposed-driver/README.md

 ### Queue Features and Configuration

-This queue supports several features one commonly needs in production-ready applications.
+This queue supports several features one commonly needs in production-scale applications.
 These features are all derived from the Job payload into `ExposedDatabaseQueueDriver.Metadata`, and stored as columns in the jobs table.
 See below for a description of these features and their related Metadata property and column name.

-Queue features are configured by creating an `Adapter` which takes in your type-sfe payload, and returns `ExposedDatabaseQueueDriver.Metadata` with the job's configuration.
+Queue features are configured by creating an `Adapter` which takes in your type-safe payload, and returns `ExposedDatabaseQueueDriver.Metadata` with the job's configuration.
 Configurations are always set individually for each job.
-YOu may instead use `ExposedDatabaseQueueDriver.DefaultAdapter()` to not use any per-job configuration, and always use the driver's default values.
+You may instead use `ExposedDatabaseQueueDriver.DefaultAdapter()` to not use any per-job configuration, and always use the driver's default values.

 ```kotlin